Three-Stage Snow Blowers Are Quicker at Clearing. Here Are the Best From CR's Tests.

 If you need to move piles of snow in a hurry, a three-stage snow blower is for you

 Raise a frostbitten hand if you like clearing snow.
 We thought not.
-Fortunately, three-stage snow blowers, or snow throwers, tackle that woeful winter chore up to 30 percent faster, in part because they can clear deeper snow with a single pass.
+Fortunately, three-stage snow blowers, sometimes called snow throwers, tackle that woeful winter chore up to 30 percent faster than two-stage models, in part because they can clear deeper snow with a single pass.

-Here’s a look at how CR evaluates snow blowers, plus ratings and reviews of our top-rated three-stage snow blowers.
+Here’s a look at how CR evaluates snow blowers and other snow-moving equipment as well as the top-rated three-stage snow blowers.

 How CR Tests Snow Blowers